 Characterization of a pressed pellet of the first generation of oxidic electrolyte.

-Despite of all COVID-19 limitations the first milestone was reached in July in time.
+Despite of all COVID-19 limitations this first milestone (Level 1 materials selected for further processing and characterization) was reached in July in time.
 An initial set of materials comprising new polymer and oxidic electrolytes, NMC cathode material and an ultrathin Lithium metal foil was developed by the partners.
 The materials were characterized and checked for compatibility.
 Fabrication in lab scale was established and the materials were provided to other project partners for further characterization and cell fabrication.
 Their feedback will be very helpful, as it will serve as a basis to guide future improvements to next-generation materials.